-Having to rely on your parents or having a terrible part-time job is a drag and limits your freedom.
+Having to rely on your parents or having a part-time job you don’t enjoy is a drag and limits your freedom.
 Fortunately, we live in the era of the internet.
-It’s no longer impossible for you to make money as a teen.
-In fact, you have more options than teens in the past have ever had.
+You no longer have to jump through hoops to make money as a teen.
+In fact, you have more options than teens in the past.

-Before you jump into the world of online money-making, there are some tips you should be aware of.
+Before you jump into the world of online money-making, do your research on the best jobs.
 You can’t go in blind and expect to find success.
-So buckle in and prepare yourself before you go out seeking a job online.
-Without further ado, let’s get started.
+Let’s get started!

-Now, do you have your own email account?
+Next thing, do you have your own email account?
 You’ll need to create an individual email if you want to sign up for most of the opportunities listed below.
 You can go through Gmail, Yahoo, or Outlook.
-You don’t need to give your parents the password, but let them know that you’re creating an account.

-Your parents, legal guardians, or a trusted adult must know what you’re doing when it comes to online work.
-While you want to become a little more independent, you should still keep them in the loop with what you’re doing.
+Keep your parents, legal guardians, or a trusted adult in the loop.
 After all, if something happens, they’ll most likely know how to help.
-You’ll benefit from their previous work experience, plus have support in case of scams or harassment.
+You’ll benefit from their previous work experience, plus have support in case of scams or something going wrong.

 Sign Up For PayPal